Oluwapelumi99/Yoga-Club/README.md

 ### Solved bugs

 <img width="1710" alt="Screenshot 2024-03-14 at 16 15 21" src="https://github.com/Oluwapelumi99/Yoga-Club/assets/156908824/526fc7a2-6e77-4887-a9a5-790c5d961fb4">
-<li>After testing with the V3C selector, it showed that I have added another quote which made it 2 quotes and came up as an error when there should have only been one."</li>
+<li>After testing with the W3C selector, it showed that I have added another quote which made it 2 quotes and came up as an error when there should have only been one."</li>
 <li>Removing the other quote fixed the problem.</li>

+## Validator testing

+<li>HTML</li>
+     <p>The HTML codes were tested again after fixing the bug and no errors were found after passing through the official W3C validator".</p>
+ <li> CSS</li>
+     <p>There were no bugs to fix when tested through the W3C validator.</p>